 Grades 10-12, 1 Credit

-This course will be a continuation of the work in Advanced Studio in Art 2.
+This course will be a continuation of the work and concepts learned in Advanced Studio in Art 2.
 Students will work independently on choice-based projects and will be challenged to discover and explore their personal style and various mediums.
 Artists, artistic genre, and mediums will be introduced and scaffold off previous experiences in the earlier studios.
 This course will also include weekly art history lessons.
 Students will be encouraged to use these as inspiration for new ideas and medium exploration.
 Students will be expected to complete work in a more advanced skill level.

 Prerequisite: Art Studio 2